You are here

 - Familiarity with data protection issues and regulations;

-- Specific experience with payroll procedures and relating electronic systems.
+- Specific experience with payroll procedures and relating to electronic systems.

 All interested candidates must complete the online application form, and attach: